Xilinx/Vitis-AI/tools/RNN/rnn_quantizer/README.md

 ### Quick Start in Docker environment

-If you work in Vitis-AI 1.3 docker, there is a conda environment "vitis-ai-lstm", in which XRNN quantizer is already installed.
+If you work in Vitis-AI 1.3 docker, there is a conda environment "vitis-ai-lstm", in which RNN quantizer is already installed.
 In this conda environment, python version is 3.6, pytorch version is 1.4 and tensorflow version is 2.0.
 You can directly start lstm example without installation steps.
-If you want a different “python/pytorch/torchvision” version, install XRNN quantizer from source code.
 - Copy example/lstm_quant_pytorch to docker environment
 - Quantize, using a subset(1000 sequences) of validation data for calibration.
 Because we are in quantize calibration process, the displayed loss and accuracy are meaningless.
   ```shell